Repatriation Commission Outpatient Clinic: The clinic's future

 In each option at least 265m2 of car parking was included with Lovell Chen's view on the 'highest and best use' being Option 3.
 NB.
 The established 'One Tree Defence Childcare Unit' is 100m away on Coventry St. The EST08631 project was to implement option 2, a conference and Defence community centre.

 Following the Defence Strategic Review in early 2023 the Federal Government commissioned an Independent Defence Estate Audit, which was completed at the end of 2023.
 This paused any consideration of the sites future pending the outcome of the audit, and government’s response to it.
 Prior to government’s response the Secretary for the Department of Defence, Greg Moriarty, toured the property in May 2024.

+The Government released the Independent Defence Estate Audit on 4 February 2026, within which it was announced that the Repatriation Clinic, along with more than 60 other Defence sites, was to be sold at market value.
+The Clinic was identified separately to Victoria Barracks, Melbourne, of which it has been a part since 1980.

 Veterans' war service

 Veterans who attended the Repatriation Clinic between 1937 and 1975 for medical and allied health support saw service in the following wars: